All you need to know about childhood vaccinations

 The safest method to protect children from life-threatening diseases.

-Now more than ever, ensuring that children are up-to-date with their routine immunisations is crucially important.
+Now more than ever, it is critical to ensure that children receive their immunisations on time.

-In South Africa, every new born baby should receive the free Road To Health booklet that provides parents and caregivers with crucial health care information for their child and a schedule to help keep track of routine clinic visits for check-ups and immunisation.
+In South Africa, every newborn baby should receive the free Road To Health booklet.
+This essential resource provides parents and caregivers with vital healthcare information for their child, including a schedule to track routine clinic visits for check-ups and immunisations.

-If you do not have a Road To Health booklet for your child, you can collect one at any health facility in South Africa, free of charge.
+If you do not have a Road To Health booklet for your child, you can collect one free of charge at any health facility in South Africa.

 Know your child's immunization schedule